By Mary Bergin

 In addition to 8- to 28-ounce steaks, specialties range from rack of lamb to a venison tenderloin filet.
 Add a side of Yorkshire pudding instead of the more typical baked potato.

-To linger after dinner, head one floor down to The Corral, a swanky little bar and lounge with late-night nibbles until 1 a.m.
+To linger after dinner, the lounge offers late-night nibbles until 1 a.m.